53Aries/Qidi-Q2-Box-Happy-Hare/printer_data/config/mmu/base/README_DRYER.md

 **Want to use a different heater**
 - Edit the `heater:` parameter in `[mmu_dryer]` section of `mmu_dryer.cfg`

+**Drying cycle cancelled unexpectedly**
+- If you manually set the heater target to 0°C during a drying cycle, the system will wait 10 minutes before cancelling
+- This is a safety feature to prevent conflicts with user control
+- If you want to stop drying immediately, use `STOP_FILAMENT_DRYING` instead
 - Example: Change `heater: heater_mmu` to `heater: heater_box`
 - The heater must be defined elsewhere in your Klipper config (typically as a `[heater_generic]`)